cg10001/altametrics-take-home-assessment/README.md

 server-1  | [Nest] 277  - 04/24/2025, 9:05:39 PM     LOG [RouterExplorer] Mapped {/auth/profile, GET} route +0ms
 server-1  | [Nest] 277  - 04/24/2025, 9:05:39 PM     LOG [NestApplication] Nest application successfully started +3ms
 ```
+3. From the root directory in the terminal, run `cd client`
-3. Within the client, run `npm run dev`
+4. Run `npm run dev`
-4. Wait for this code block to appear.
+5. Wait for this code block to appear.
 It means the frontend is up and running.
 ```
 > vite-template-redux@0.0.0 dev
 > vite